vargaseous/sec_mcptest/README.md

 3) Use it in Claude:
 - Ensure Redis, API, and Streamlit are running.
 - Open Claude Desktop and start a new chat.
-- Ask Claude to use the `streamlit-controller` tools, e.g.:
+- Ask Claude to use the `singapore-health-facilities-explorer` tools, e.g.:
   - "Use get_app_state"
 - "Set the map centre to 1.3521, 103.8198 with zoom 13"